Benfotiamine: The Magical Cure of Your Stress

 Amyotrophic lateral sclerosis (ALS)

-Dietary adjustments that lower oxidative stress or the build-up of damaging metabolic processes in the body may delay the course of ALS.
-The mega Benfotiamine benefits may have a therapeutic role in ALS because it increases the activity of metallothionein and decreases oxidative stress in some animals.
-According to a Phase II clinical study, Benfotiamine improved symptoms and disease progression in persons with ALS.
+Dietary adjustments that lower oxidative stress or the buildup of damaging metabolic processes in the body may delay the course of ALS.
+The mega Benfotiamine benefits may have a therapeutic role in ALS because it increases metallothionein activity and decreases oxidative stress in some animals.
+According to a Phase II clinical study, Benfotiamine improved symptoms and disease progression in ALS patients.

 Cataracts